nathan-fiscaletti/synful/docs/README.md

     <tr>
         <td>2</td>
         <td><a href="./Configuration.md">Configuration</a></td>
-        <td>Learn how to configure Synful, how to create your own configurations and how to use them within your application.</td>
+        <td>Learn how to configure Synful, how to create your own configurations and how to use them within your Application.</td>
     </tr>
     <tr>
         <td>3</td>
         <td><a href="./Routing%20%26%20Controllers.md">Routing & Controllers</a></td>
-        <td>Learn how to configure routes.</td>
+        <td>Learn how to configure the routes in your Application.</td>
     </tr>
     <tr>
         <td>4</td>